-For the Mtb dataset (total 63,065 SNPs in 2000 genomes), SNPPar took 51 minutes (using 2.6 GB) and identified a total of 2879 homoplasic mutation events affecting 461 genes.
-We used the output to calculate the rate of homoplasic protein-altering mutations per gene, normalised to total number of synonymous mutation events per gene, as a measure of adaptive selection (see Figure 8A).
-The top ten scoring genes (see Table 2) include five known targets of positive selection associated with antibiotic resistance^{35,36} ($rpsL^{37}$, $katG^{38}$, $pncA^{39}$, $rpoB^{40}$ and $embB^{41}$).
-The other five encode hypothetical proteins, though one of these (sseC2) has been implicated in down-regulation of genes involved in latency in Mtb.42 The five antibiotic resistanceassociated genes each harboured homoplasies at \geq 3 nucleotide positions (from three in katG and rpsL, across two and three codons respectively, to 18 in pncA, across 18 different codons; see Figure 8B).
-In katG, which is known for its isoniazidresistance conferring mutations38, most of the homoplasic mutation events (90/96) occurred in codon 315 (see Figure 9A).
-The majority of these (80/90) resulted in the same amino acid substitution (S315T), though there were also three (parallel) reversions at the same codon position (i.e. T315S, largest affected clade shown in Figure 9B).
+For the Mtb dataset (total of 63 065 SNPs in 2000 genomes), SNPPar took 51 min (using 2.6 GB) and identified a total of 2879 homoplasic mutation events affecting 461 genes.
+We used the output to calculate the rate of homoplasic proteinaltering mutations per gene, normalized to the total number of synonymous mutation events per gene, as a measure of adaptive selection (see Fig. 8a).
+The top ten scoring genes (see Table 2) include five known targets of positive selection associated with antibiotic resistance [35, 36] (rpsL [37], katG [38], pncA [39], rpoB [40] and embB [41]).
+The other five encode hypothetical proteins, though one of these (sseC2) has been implicated in down-regulation of genes involved in latency in Mtb [42].
+The five antibiotic resistance-associated genes each harboured homoplasies at three or more nucleotide positions (from three in katG and rpsL, across two and three codons respectively, to 18 in pncA, across 18 different codons; see Fig. 8b).
+In katG, which is known for its isoniazid-resistance-conferring mutations [38], most of the homoplasic mutation events (90/96) occurred in codon 315 (see Fig. 9a).
+The majority of these (80/90) resulted in the same amino acid substitution (S315T), though there were also three (parallel) reversions at the same codon position (i.e. T315S, largest affected clade shown in Fig. 9b).
 Note that these exploratory analyses are simple to conduct using the tabular and tree output of SNPPar.